 Cape Hatteras & Cape Lookout National Seashores, NC

 Cape Hatteras seashore is comprised of beaches, sand dunes, marshes and woodlands in the southern region of the Outer Banks of NC.
 Three barrier islands are protected as part of the National Seashore.
 Beach and sound access ramps, campgrounds, nature trails, and lighthouses can be found and explored on all three islands.
 Although there is no entrance fee per se, there are various fees for camping and visiting lighthouses.
-Reaching the seashore is not difficult, but you will need to use the ferry to get to Ocracoke Island, which has camping and hiking nature trails or can be done as a day trip.
+Use the ferry to get to Ocracoke Island, for camping and hiking nature trails as a day trip or overnight.
 Although camping is available at the seashore, there are a wide variety of accommodations available in the Outer Banks.
 You will definitely want to indulge in the fresh seafood at local restaurants.

 Cape Lookout is located further south than Cape Hatteras, near Beaufort, NC or Morehead City, NC.
 The full experience requires a boat ride three miles off shore to the barrier islands where you can experience shelling, fishing, horse watching, lighthouse climbing, birding or camping.
 If you plan to stay the night you will need to bring all of your own supplies including water and food.
 This is a carry in carry out location!
-ALL trash must be taken with you and the Leave No Trace practices are strongly in place.
+Take ALL trash with you and use the Leave No Trace practices.
 The seashore is open all year round with reduced hours at visitor centers during the winter months.
 Ferries are available all year, weather permitting.
 There are a host of commercial guide options including dolphin cruises, shelling tours, and crabbing excursions for you to choose from.

 Shenandoah National Park, VA